 In this guide we break down the principles of properly cleaning and disinfecting a hot tub, based on our interviews with hot tub service technicians, manufacturers and healthcare professionals.

 Cleaning your hot tub for more or one person hot tub may seem difficult and time-consuming, but once you follow our all-in-one guide you’ll be amazed how quick and easy it is!

-To avoid any health problems, and to make sure your hot tub works better and lasts longer, we recommend setting up — and sticking to! — a cleaning schedule.
+To avoid any health problems, and to make sure your hot tub works better and lasts longer, we recommend setting up — and sticking to! — hot tub cleaning checklist.

 My team has conducted extensive research to determine the basic steps how to clean hot tub for you, as a hot tub owner, should perform regularly — regardless of the model of hot tub you own or the type of sanitizer you use.

 General steps how to clean hot tub after the each use

 Wipe down hot tub with a damp cloth

 Carefully wiping your hot tub shell only after each use takes no time at all, but it will keep it cleaner longer and get rid of many minor contaminants.